MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

 The below list outlines some of the searches users have performed on your site (Figure 5.10), with our recommendations alongside them:
-- ‘[PAGE B]’, ‘[PAGE A]’, ‘[PAGE C]’ – you should consider placing links to these pages on your Home page.
+- ‘[PAGE B]’, ‘[PAGE A]’, ‘[PAGE C]’ – you should consider placing links to these pages on your homepage.
 - ‘Jobs’, ‘vacancies’, ‘carrier’ – consider creating a Carrier page, for those who would like to work in your business.
 - ‘Address’ - your address should be added to your contact page.
 - ‘Opening hours’, ‘Open hours 5 January’ – Opening hours are not prominent enough, you should add them to your Contact page and to the footer of each page.